Spidergy07/KinRight/README.md

 KinRight is a mobile-first MVP for travelers ordering Thai street food.
 The name plays on "Eat Right" and "กินไรดี": eat correctly, safely, and to your taste.

+> 🚀 **This project is a proud submission for the SuperAI Engineer Season 6 Hackathon.**

 ## Current Scope

 - React + Vite + Tailwind frontend